 CityNews spoke with Patricia Medrano, a Filipino woman based in Edmonton, Alberta, who recently had an encounter with a next door neighbour.
+She caught the incident of racism in Canada on video.

 The incident started when 28 year old Riley Dodd made advances at her.
 When Medrano refused, Dodd became belligerent.